rust-lang/rfcs/text/0000-crates-io-token-scopes.md

 builds.
 Such tokens would need to have the same set or a subset of the parent token's scopes: this RFC should consider that use case and avoid the implementation of solutions that would make the check hard.

+To increase the security of CI environments even more, we could implement an option to require a separate confirmation for the actions executed by tokens.
+For example, we could send a confirmation email with a link the owners have to click to actually publish the crate uploaded by CI, preventing any mailicious action with stolen tokens.